akhamar/orange-xgs-pon/30_was_onu/31_mod.md

 ## Configuring the ONU to accept SSH

 Navigate to the service controle panel to activate SSH.
-Use the credential above, matching your version, to login.
+Use the `admin` credential above, matching your version, to login on the ONU.
 > [https://192.168.11.1/html/main.html#service/servicecontrol](https://192.168.11.1/html/main.html#service/servicecontrol)

+Activate SSH and Save.

 ![image](https://raw.githubusercontent.com/akhamar/orange-xgs-pon/main/assets/images/was-110/WAS-110-SSH.png)